abrasive/shairport/README.md

 If you're interested in Shairport Sync for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt.
 OpenWrt doesn't support the IQaudIO Pi-DAC.

 **Arch Linux:**
-An Arch Linux installation package is available (thanks!) at  [EliaCereda/shairport-sync-PKGBUILD](https://github.com/EliaCereda/shairport-sync-PKGBUILD).
+An Arch Linux installation package is available at  [EliaCereda/shairport-sync-PKGBUILD](https://github.com/EliaCereda/shairport-sync-PKGBUILD).

 **Fedora:**
 Install the toolchain and pre-requisites, if necessary: